r-gris/gris/README.md

 * object triangulation for minimum area or angle - this needs vertices inserted so updating IDs per object is more complicated
 * normalization of vertices by branch is possible by triangulating twice, first the holes and then the rest, or by matching original IDs as the vertices are re-collated
 * it may make sense to build the triangular mesh, with holes removed, then find cycles and rebuild the branches - but this has to happen on a per object basis, unless we somehow carry the line segment indexes through

+### Links to source data

+Triangle meshes can be combined and re-triangulated fairly simply, this means we can work with the union of two or more layers (the Identity intersection etc.).
+We need a system of recording these links to inputs.

 # Topology